adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/text/v1/text/readme.md

 ## Features

-* Allows the creation of different containers for each segment and its content
-* Allowed components can be configured through policy configuration.
-* Navigation between container panels via the toolbar
+* A fully-featured rich text editor for composing text content
+* Full screen and inline modes
+* Ability to insert Campaign content in the editors and configuration dialogs
+* HTML ID

 ## Technical Details